some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The length field shall not cover the length of the length field and type field.
+The length field shall cover all bytes of the option except the length field and type field.

 .. heading:: Configuration Option
     :id: feat_req_someipsd_139